IamFranP13/techtest/README.md

 ## Build and Packaging

-The project uses Maven for dependency management and packaging due to its familiarity and the community support available for troubleshooting when needed.

-To build the downloaded project, navigate to the directory where the project resides and run the following command:
+The project uses Maven for dependency management and packaging.
+Navigate to the directory where the project resides and run the following command:

 ```bash
 mvn clean package